Hyperparameter Optimization in Machine Learning: Practical Considerations for HPO Algorithms

 \paragraph{Applicability and accessibility.} The applicability and accessibility of an HPO algorithm refer to the requirements it may have on the type of problem or the level of access needed to the underlying learning algorithm.
-Some algorithms may be restricted to certain types of search spaces, e.g., continuous vs integer or categorical domains, or a mix of these.
-Furthermore, some algorithm can exploit conditionality in the search space, while others cannot.
+Some algorithms may be restricted to certain types of search spaces, e.g., continuous vs. integer or categorical domains, or a mix of these.
+Furthermore, some algorithms can exploit conditionality in the search space, while others cannot.
 Some HPO methods like gradient-based techniques (Chapter \ref{ch:gradient-based}) presuppose a white-box access to the underlying learning algorithm in terms of computational structure and/or data processing, while others assume the learning algorithm to be a black box.
 In between, there are a class of algorithms that require a gray-box access, like the ability to start and stop the execution of the learning algorithm and be able to observe intermediate statistics.
 Although HPO has been traditionally described and tackled as a black-box optimization problem, more restrictive assumptions may be met in specific cases and HPO algorithm that exploit these assumptions typically show efficiency gains.

-\paragraph{Ease of use}
+\paragraph{Ease of use.}

-The ease of use desideratum refers to the complexity involved in implementing, configuring, and effectively using an HPO algorithm.
+This aspect refers to the complexity involved in implementing, configuring, and effectively using an HPO algorithm.
 Some methods may be conceptually simple but require careful tuning of their hyperparameters or auxiliary components.
 Others may be more complex to implement from scratch or require deep expertise in the underlying techniques (e.g., Bayesian and multi-fidelity optimization) to use them effectively.